bkuberek/sptf_test/README.md

 **web app:**

-1. Built a simple Symfony Bundle to house the Models, Views and Controllers. (this bundle also renders the frontend test, see below).
+1. Built a simple Symfony Bundle to house the Models, Views and Controllers. (this bundle also renders the frontend test, see above).
 2. Used [Doctrine 2 DBAL](http://www.doctrine-project.org/projects/dbal) and [Doctrine 2 ORM](http://www.doctrine-project.org/projects/orm) to query the database.
-3. Results are ordered by `rating asc` and `votes asc` in order to display "ranking".
+3. Results are ordered by `rating desc` and `votes desc` in order to display "ranking".
 4. Used Memcache to cache query results.
 Results are cached until 1AM of next day.
 The cache then needs to be rebuild, which happens upon first request. (see Afterthoughts section for additional notes)

 I left the debug toolbar visible at the bottom of the page on purpose.